-Critical to unlocking its full potential will be providing an environment that promotes collaboration and linkages between industry and research, transport connectivity that draws talent and ideas from across Sydney and beyond, and public spaces and amenities that are walkable, safe, inclusive and vibrant.
+The built environment, transport connectivity and public spaces and amenities will be critical to unlocking Tech Central's full potential.
+If we get them right, they'll promote collaboration and linkages between industry and research, draw talent and ideas from across Sydney and beyond, and ensure the area is walkable, safe, inclusive and vibrant.